opennetworkinglab/aether-docs/operations/subscriber.rst

 Cameras in an my-site-ip-cameras DeviceGroup would allow you to group IP Cameras together.

 To add a DeviceGroup, navigate to the list of DeviceGroups and click `Add` in the upper right.
-(This may be greyed out if you do not have appropriate permissions).
+(This may be grayed out if you do not have appropriate permissions).

 * Specify a unique **id** for the DeviceGroup
     40 characters max and only alphanumeric and `-`, `_` and `.` allowed
-* Choose a *Site* from the list of preconfigured list It will not be possible to add Imsi Ranges until the Site is chosen
+* Choose a *Site* from the list of preconfigured list It will not be possible to add IMSI Ranges until the Site is chosen
-* Imsi Ranges can be added at this stage or later
+* IMSI Ranges can be added at this stage or later

 .. image:: images/aether-roc-gui-devicegroup-add.png
     :width: 490